uol-soc-teachingrepos/COMP2421-Numerical-Computation/README.md

 2 hours per week

+- Thursdays at 12:00
+- Fridays at 11:00

 ### Tutorials

 1 hour per week face to face (see timetable)

+Opportunity to get **feedback** on learning

 ### Homework and coursework exercise